A Guide To Coloured Stone Engagement Rings

 Fancy-coloured diamonds are a luxury and demand a high price tag.
 For most of us, we can only dream of owning an engagement ring with a huge fancy-pink diamond!
 But this does not mean that fancy-coloured diamonds are only for the rich and famous!
 Champagne or cognac diamonds are stunning and very affordable.
 If it is the pinks, blues or yellows that you have your heart set on you may want to consider incorporating smaller diamonds.
-You can include them in your design to adding that perfect hint of colour without blowing the budget.
+You can include them in your design to add that perfect hint of colour without blowing the budget.
 Small coloured diamonds can be set into your halo, down the shoulders or subtly into the side of your band.

-Are Argyle Diamonds The Most Expensive Coloured Diamonds?
+Are Argyle Diamonds the Most Expensive Coloured Diamonds?

 Argyle Pink Diamonds are said to be the most sort after and expensive diamonds on the world market.
 The rarity and their beautiful deep pink hue set these beautiful diamonds apart from other coloured diamonds on the market.

-The Argyle mine is in the Kimberley Region in northern Western Australia.
+The Argyle Mine is in the Kimberley Region in northern Western Australia.
 Exploration of the Argyle region started in the 1970s and it wasn’t until the 1980s that the Argyle mine was up and running.
 Since then the Argyle mine has continued to grow as the world’s leading producer of intense pink diamonds.
 Every year Pink Argyle diamonds go to auction on the world market for astoundingly high prices.
 Differing from white diamonds, pink diamonds are graded on their colour and saturation.
 The more intense the pink the higher the value – 1P being the darkest and 8P being the lightest.

-The Argyle mines supply approximately 90 per cent of the worlds pink diamonds but this number is diminishing.
-Experts speculate that there is less than 10 years supply of pink diamonds remaining, making now the perfect time to invest.
+The Argyle mines supply approximately 90 per cent of the world’s pink diamonds but this number is diminishing.
+Experts speculate that there is less than 10 years’ supply of pink diamonds remaining, making now the perfect time to invest.